-Moving to a senior living community is undoubtedly a significant change—not only in your parents’ lives but in yours.
-Even if your parent(s) were willing about moving to a senior living lifestyle, it could be a difficult transition, and it often takes time to settle in and adjust.
+Moving to a senior living community is undoubtedly a significant change—not only in your parents’ lives but in yours too.
+Even if your parent(s) were willing to move into a senior living lifestyle, it could be a difficult transition, and it often takes time to settle in and adjust.

 At Silverstone Living, our active communities are designed to enhance an individual’s retirement lifestyle by offering more activities, amenities, and services than one might find at home.
 When utilized fully, these communities create a vibrant, exciting, and dynamic lifestyle for older adults.
 However, if these amenities are not taken advantage of, senior living residents can miss out on a lot.